raul23/web-crawler/README.rst

     - ``pip install beautifulsoup4``
     - ``pip install requests``
+  - By default, there is a delay of 2 seconds between HTTP requests.

 Here are the general steps for downloading the Wikipedia pages with the corresponding images: